guinob17/guinob17/README.md

 - 😄 My name is Guilherme Nobrega.
 I'm from Brazil.

-- 🔭 I am currently working as trainee fullstack dev!
+- 🔭 I am currently working as trainee fullstack developer!

-- 🌱 Learning Laravel, React and its properties at this time.
+- 🌱 Learning Adianti, Django and its properties at this time.

-- 👯 Looking to collaborate on fullstack projects
+- 👯 Looking to collaborate on fullstack projects.

 - 🤔 Seeking for help with the best methods.